-In some cases, civil and criminal law will interact with one another, but not always.
+In some cases, the civil and criminal law will interact with one another, but not always.
 Most injury cases remain a civil matter.
 However, there are instances where a medical malpractice case can venture into criminal courts.
 While rare, these instances involve physicians who are more than just making mistakes.
 These physicians are profiting from those errors or purposely causing injury to their patients.

-Medical malpractice occurs when a physician fails to provide the acceptable standard of care.
+Medical malpractice occurs when a physician fails to provide an acceptable standard of care.
 All medical professionals, including nurses; physicians; medical assistants; surgeons; and medical facilities, are required to follow appropriate standards when helping their patients.

 In most cases, a deviation from the standard results in a malpractice claim against the at-fault party but remains civil.
 A victim is compensated for injuries and financial damages.
 These injuries and damages include medical costs, lost wages, pain and suffering, temporary or permanent disability, and any disfigurement.

 Healthcare professionals are expected to abide by a set of standards.
 These standards determine how they treat patients, protocols they must follow during treatment, and any special requirements they must meet.
-By following a standard set of rules, the theory is that there are less medical errors.
+By following a standard set of rules, the theory is that there are fewer medical errors.
 Therefore, when a physician deviates from the acceptable standard, they may be considered negligent.

 The “standard” is a blanket term, and it depends on the physician and situation.
-Your physician’s actions would be compared to that of another physician with similar training, background, and practicing in the same specialty.
+Your physician’s actions would be compared to that of another physician with similar training, background, and practice in the same specialty.
 If your lawsuit is against a cardiac surgeon, his or her actions would not be compared to a general physician.
 If other cardiac surgeons would have proceeded differently than how your physician did, then you can show that they deviated from the acceptable standard.
 In most cases, this means having professionals testify in court about how they would have proceeded.